hertogp/stitch/_readme.md

 ### Options

-Stitch options are resolved in the following order (most to least specific):
+Stitch options are resolved in the following most to least specific order:

   1. codeblock attributes
   2. a meta `name` section